ashrlm/Handwriting-Recognition/readme.md

 - -s <batch size>: Specify custom batch size to use (Default 100)
 - -a <learning rate>: Specifify learning rate (> 0, Default 0.01)
 - -t: Skip training and immediately begin testing

+##### Mid-Usage Keys
+- t: Switch between testing and training
+- d: Toggle visibility of outputs (Disable for quicker learning, enable to see what's happening)

 ### Datasets
 The data fed into this network should either be from the MNIST dataset or in JSON format.